Chimney Repair Guide

 • Regularly test your chimney for leaks using a smoke pellet.

-• Ensure you get an annual gas check to ensure the fire remains safe.
+• Ensure you get an annual gas check by a Gas Safe registered engineer to ensure the fire remains safe.

 • Regularly clean the fireplace.
 Remove all ash and debris from the grates on a regular basis.